documentationfor yFiles for HTML 3.0.0.1

 graphBuilder.updateGraph()

-Note that it is only necessary to add update methods for properties which might change.
-Properties which are known not to change or which are not affected by the data do not need to have their update method called.
+Only add update methods for properties that might change.
+Properties that are known not to change or are not affected by the data do not need their update method called.

-The same applies for labels: if the text, style, or other properties of an existing label might change, developers have to add update methods to eachLabelCreator<TDataItem> instance.
+The same applies to labels: if the text, style, or other properties of an existing label might change, developers must add update methods to eachLabelCreator<TDataItem> instance.

 Updating existing labels